Skip to Content

 Drying Fruits and Vegetables

-Drying fruits and vegetables is a simple way to make your harvest last longer while saving storage space.
+Drying fruits and vegetables is a simple way to make your garden bounty last longer.
+It doesn’t take much equipment.

-You can use a food dehydrator, your oven, or even the sun to create lightweight, flavorful snacks and pantry staples.
+Whether you use a dehydrator, your oven, or even the sun, you’ll end up with lightweight, flavorful snacks or ingredients for later.

 Dehydrating Cherry Tomatoes